federicoimparatta/agents/pods/agency/devil-advocate.md

 Success looks like:

-- Risks and weak assumptions are visible, owned, and acted upon early.
+- Risks and weak assumptions are visible, owned, and acted upon early instead of being glossed over during agreement loops.
 - Edge cases are addressed before they reach customers or stakeholders.
 - Teams leave with clearer guardrails, contingency plans, and confidence that the idea has been stress-tested from every angle.